RudiCamilleri/mita/README.md

 Website repository can be found here: https://github.com/mathusummut/tender-website

-## To set up local development environment and testing of Ethereum smart contracts:
+## To set up local development environment for testing Solidity smart contracts:

 1. Install Visual Studio Code from https://aka.ms/win32-x64-user-stable and then install the Solidity extension by clicking the square icon on the left.